Yard1/pdx-steam-workshop-publisher-action/README.md

 ### PDXPassword (required)
 The password for Paradox account.
 Make sure to use a secret.

-### googleAPICredentials (required)
-Google API credentials.
-Check [Yard1/docker-steamcmd-gmail](https://github.com/Yard1/docker-steamcmd-gmail) for information on how to obtain this.
-Make sure to use a secret.

-### googleClientSecret (required)
-Google API client secret.
-Check [Yard1/docker-steamcmd-gmail](https://github.com/Yard1/docker-steamcmd-gmail) for information on how to obtain this.
-Make sure to use a secret.

 ### modPath (required)
 The path in `$GITHUB_WORKSPACE` to the mod directory.

-### steamSentryFileName (optional)
+### POP3Address (required)
-The name of the Steam Sentry file (ssfn*).
-If provided alongside *steamSentryFileHex*, Steam will attempt to use it instead of requiring Steam Guard authentication again.
+Address to POP3 email server to obtain Steam Guard codes from.
 Make sure to use a secret.

-### steamSentryFileHex (optional)
+### POP3User (required)
-The Steam Sentry file in plain hex form, following the same format `xxd -p` uses.
-If provided alongside *steamSentryFileName*, Steam will attempt to use it instead of requiring Steam Guard authentication again.
+User of POP3 email server to obtain Steam Guard codes from.
 Make sure to use a secret.

+### POP3Password (required)
+Password of POP3 email server to obtain Steam Guard codes from.
+Make sure to use a secret.

+### POP3Port (optional)
+Port of POP3 email server to obtain Steam Guard codes from.
+Defaults to `995`.

+### POP3NoSSL (optional)
+Set to `true` if the POP3 email server doesn't support SSL.
+Defaults to `false`.

 ### descriptionPath (optional)
 The path in `$GITHUB_WORKSPACE` to a text file containing mod description.